mlfoundations/scaling/README.md

 This repository contains code for our paper [Language models scale reliably with over-training and on downstream tasks](https://arxiv.org/abs/2403.08540).

 To understand the scaling behavior of over-trained models (i.e., models trained past compute-optimal), we train 104 models between 11M and 6.9B parameters on three datasets (C4, RedPajama, and RefinedWeb), with various token budgets.
-We conduct 8 next-token loss evaulations to construct scaling laws that relate training compute, model parameters, and the amount of over-training to next-token loss.
+We conduct 8 next-token loss evaluations to construct scaling laws that relate training compute, model parameters, and the amount of over-training to next-token loss.
 To better align scaling laws with downstream accuracy/error metrics, we additionally evaluate all models on 46 downstream tasks.
 We propose a power law that connects a model's perplexity to its downstream average top-1 error.

 We hope you will have fun playing with our scaling testbed!